My beautiful Lao Carpet, Part 5

 The Magic Lao Carpet workshop is pleasantly cool this morning.

 The three young women – Kai, Kuan and Xud – work with incredible speed, tying knot after knot on my carpet.
 They have come a long way since my last visit.
-It looks to me that they have passed the two-million-knot-mark already.
+It looks to me that they have passed the one million-knot-mark already.

 The real beauty of the three colors – burgundy, honey and golden yellow – cannot be captured fully by my camera.